intoinside/intoinside.github.io/_posts/2024-04-06-the-bit-trick.md

 ```
 There are three entrypoint used for setting .X register as index for the
 last <code>STA</code> instruction.
 These instructions uses 17 bytes and
 requires 17 cycles (when jmuping on STEP1 or STEP2).

-A first optimization
+A first optimization consist in changing <code>JMP END</code>, which is
-may be change <code>JMP END</code>, which is 3by/3cy, with a BNE (because all
+3by/3cy, with a BNE (because all there LDX don't set zero-flag)
-there LDX don't set zero-flag) which is 2by/2cy.
+which is 2by/2cy.
 Code is modified:

 ``` Assembly
 STEP1:  LDX #$10